* First ship left Iran Sunday, another leaves this week

 * Iran says will continue until Gaza blockade lifted

-While Israel has long suspected Iran, which rejects the Jewish state’s right to exist, of supplying weapons to Hamas, Tehran says it only provides moral support to the group.
+Israel has long suspected Iran of supplying weapons to Hamas.
+Tehran says it only provides moral support to the group.

-Public opinion in Muslim countries was outraged by the killings.
-An official of the Iranian Red Crescent Society’s youth organisation said some 100,000 Iranians had volunteered as potential crew for aid ships, Iran daily reported.
+An official of the Iranian Red Crescent Society’s youth organisation said some 100,000 Iranians had volunteered as potential crew for aid ships, daily newspaper Iran reported.

-The Jewish state regards Iran’s nuclear ambitions as a mortal threat.
 Iran says its nuclear programme is meant solely to yield electricity or isotopes for medicine and agriculture.
+It accuses the West of hypocrisy for taking little action against the nuclear arsenal which many believe Israel to have.

 Writing by Robin Pomeroy; Editing by Mark Heinrich